MiracleChip/assignment3/README.md

-# ASICassignment3

-RTL Design of an Elevator Controller
+# ASIC Assignment3: RTL Design of an Elevator Controller (FSM)

 The objectives of this homework are:
 RTL implementation of an elevator controller Validation of the design using self-checking testbenches and simulation